aster-alemu/MobileVersionSkeletonProject/README.md

 To get a local copy up and running follow these simple steps.

 1. Clone the Repo or Download the Zip file (git clone https://github.com/aster-alemu/MobileVersionSkeleton.git)
-2. Run the live server or simply open index.html with your browser.
+2. Run the live server or simply open index.html with your browser on local machine.

 ## Prerequisite